When to start Potty or Toilet Training?

 The Baby Throne

 You really want to start moving through the Intermediate (potty) stage and on to the Advanced (on toilet) stage by the time baby is starting solids, which is at about 6 months.
 At about this time baby may also start having constipation issues.
-It stands to reason; solids are harder to move than liquids.
-Constipation is a very common, painful and a very serious problem for babies (even for adults!).
+It stands to reason as solids are harder to move than liquids.
+Constipation is a very common, painful and serious problem for babies (even for adults)!.
 Most cases of encopresis are the result of chronic constipation.
-The longer the stool remains in the colon the more difficult it is to push out.
+The longer the stool remains in the colon, the more difficult it is to push out.

 The Baby Throne helps constipation and this is why paediatricians and paediatric surgeons especially like the Baby Throne!